jidongxiao/networksecurity/notes/tcp/syn_reset.md

 ## Why Receiving a SYN on an Existing Connection Resets It

-- If the SYN packet’s 4-tuple matches an existing connection, the system interprets this as an error.
+- If the SYN packet’s 4-tuple matches an existing connection, and its sequence number is within the window, the system interprets this as an error.
 Here's why:

 - Connection State: In TCP, once a connection is established, it follows a certain state (e.g., SYN → SYN-ACK → ACK → Data exchange).
 Sending another SYN with the same 4-tuple in the middle of an established connection doesn’t make sense because the connection is already established.
 TCP interprets this as a sign that something is wrong.